Oky-period-tracker/periodtracker/docs/setup_details.md

 To change the android application ID, please the APPLICATION_ID variable directly in the untracked `gradle.properties` file

 > Please note that running the `copy-env:all` commands will also overwrite changes you made to these untracked files, `gradle.properties` and `.xcconfig`

+---

+This also creates a .ts file containing the redux encryption key